 A disaster movie about a comet causing havoc starring Dennis Hopper?!
 How did no one know about this film?
-Well… its a bit…rubbish.
+Well… maybe its because its a bit…rubbish.
 Well it’s not that its rubbish, its just it tries far too hard to be a jack of all trades and ends up being a master of none and skips all the big issues it could tackle by descending into the silly one liner territory.

 Tycus is a comet that everyone bar one man has said will never cause us a problem is actually going to crash into the moon and thus send various chunks of it down to Earth effectively ruining our way of life forever.
 However the rather rich man has decided to build a modern day Noahs Ark to house a select few people in but not everyone is happy with the rules.